 WHY THE UKULELE?

 The ukulele is the best first instrument (and for many people – the last!), and the best way to learn uke (and to play music) is with others.
 Our ukestras are designed to help you learn and enjoy in a low-stress, fun environment.
 We have a lot of fun, and get to have new experiences in life because of the ukulele.
-We are sooooo proud of the following video, shot and produced by a lovely French couple (called Groovy Banana).
+See our video below for evidence (filmed by Groovy Banana).